 - 1. All linear dimensions are in millimeters.
 Any dimensions in parenthesis are for reference only.
 Dimensioning and tolerancing per ASME Y14.5M. - 2.
-This drawing is subject to change without notice. - 3.
-This dimension does not include mold flash, protrusions, or gate burrs.
+This drawing is subject to change without notice. - This dimension does not include mold flash, protrusions, or gate burrs.
 Mold flash, protrusions, or gate burrs shall not exceed 0.15 mm per side. - 4.
-Reference JEDEC registration MO-153, variation DCT. - 5.
-Features may not present.
+Reference JEDEC registration MO-153. - 5.
+Features may differ and may not be present.